manishautomatic/pubnubheartrate/README.md

 6. You will notice that the camera flash will be turned on and a countdown will appear at the bottom of the screen starting from 10 secs.
 7. Hold your finger on the camera till the countdown ends and the phone vibrates.
 The app will also alert you for taking another measurement which can either be accepted or rejected.
 8. At the end the app will send the current reading to portal
-9. You can check the last reading received at the portal and can also fetch historical readings for the specific doctpr's id
+9. You can check the last reading received at the portal and can also fetch historical readings for the specific doctor's id

 ##ToDo
 1. The application does not differenciate between users sending the heart rate reading.
 All users sending readings to a specific doctor's id are treated as the same user.